 Similar in price to the above, these are lighter and fun (particularly suited to smaller people), often with rear wheel suspension.
 They are great for riding slowly, but require more effort and start to feel unstable at speed.

 These are usually around 50% more to rent than an ordinary bike.
 They are perfect for couples and families.
 An infant seat can be fitted (as with the options above).
-They are a bit slower and require a bit of coordination peddling, and more effort to maneuver, but are a great way to keep a weaker and stronger cyclist together, saving time in the end.
+They are a bit slower and require a bit of coordination peddling, and more effort to maneuver, but are a great way to keep a weaker cyclist and a stronger cyclist together, saving time in the end.

 Cheap (or poorly maintained) mountain bike